HodagStack/Atlas-Legis/README.md

 ---

-*Atlas-Legis is an independent project and is not affiliated with any law school or accrediting body.*
+*Atlas Legis is an independent project and is not affiliated with any law school or accrediting body.*
 *Calculations, employment breakdowns, and other statistical features are not meant to be objective and are not claimed to be objectively accurate.*